All Episodes

 And I finally figured out, well, that's silly.

-You're giving the government the money, and they're not giving you any interest on it.
+You're giving the government the money and they're not giving you any interest on it.

-They can go out and and spend it on whatever they need or want at the uh at the time that it's it's it's it's tough discipline.
+But people are so conditioned to have that lump sum, they can go out and spend it on whatever they need or want at the time that it's tough discipline.

 And my last check will be written to the IRS and it will bounce.

-I have no desire whatsoever to give the government states or and I get audited every year by the state of New York, and I have been since 1997.
+I have no desire whatsoever to give the government states, and I get audited every year by the state of New York.

-Uh these these these governments are, and I don't even live there.
+These governments are, and I don't even live there.

 And I haven't even been there this year.